 While some manufacturers may be using use similar materials, different methods of constructing the board can make the most impact on the longevity and performance of a board.
-ERS uses dual layer construction in the V3, Whitewater V3 , and River Surfing series boards, using proprietary construction and assembly methods.
+ERS uses dual layer construction in its DUAL series boards, using proprietary construction and assembly methods.

 The rail, or edge, of an inflatable SUP is made by joining the top and bottom sheets of the board with strips of reinforced PVC coated materials in an airtight manner.
 The physical properties of the materials used to form the rails can have a significant effect on the rigidity and performance of the board.

 Single rail band with taped seams